Peace arising from knowing one’s own Power

 Pune, Maharashtra, India

-Shakti-Shanti aims to offer girls and women of all ages, cultures, classes, backgrounds, and abilities the tools to prevent as much violence in their lives as possible.
+Shakti-Shanti aims to offer girls and women of all ages, cultures, classes, backgrounds, and abilities the confidence to prevent as much violence in their lives as possible.
 It is based in the firm belief that females have the right to live free from violence and can cultivate the skills to prevent, avert, and, if necessary, defend themselves from violence.

 Violence against females is a preventable global phenomenon with multiple contributing factors that create an environment in which assaults are pervasive.

 Shakti-Shanti addresses many levels of the problem starting with the personal aspect of recognizing and accessing one’s own physical, intellectual, emotional, physical, and spiritual power.
 Participants will understand the factors that make one vulnerable to violence.
 Training will be given in alertness and awareness skills, including internal and external warning signals, as well as environmental clues.
-Experiments will be conducted in how one experiences oneself and what one communicates through posture, gait, and appearance.
+Experiments will be conducted in how one experiences oneself, and what one communicates through posture, gait, and appearance.

 The interpersonal dynamics are practiced through role-playing with an emphasis on non-violent assertive verbal and non-verbal communication.
 It is essential to understand that one has the capacity to transform potentially volatile situations, or at least diffuse and avoid them.